lonitret/lonitret/README.md

 ### 🔬 Other

-- Computer Vision project — YOLOv8 / CVAT / Python
+- Computer Vision project: YOLOv8 / CVAT / Python
 - Co-author of a 2026 research publication on diegetic interfaces in video games

 ### 📫 Contact